Sudsy Monchik: Post-playing career

 In 2006, Monchik was forced into retirement due to a back injury diagnosed as spondylolisthesis.
 Monchik was selected for induction into the USA Racquetball Hall of Fame in 2015.
 Previously, he was selected as an inductee into the 2008-2009 Staten Island Sports Hall of Fame.

 In 2013, Monchik began an association with Dunlop Racquetball.
 Dunlop and Sudsy ended their relationship in 2015 when Dunlop decided to leave the racquetball category.
 Sudsy also was a commentator for that year's US Open Racquetball Championships, which were broadcast on Tennis Channel.

 To date, Sudsy has led the youth and senior Ecuador national teams' to the best results in the country's international competition history.
 Events coached, Pan American Games, Toronto Canada in July 2015, Junior World Championships, Santo Domingo Dominican Republic 2015, Pan American Championships, San Luis Potosí Mexico in 2016, World Championships in Cali Colombia 2016, Junior World Championships 2016 in San Luis Potosí Mexico, San Jose José Costa Rica 2017 Pan Am Championships.
-Sudsy resigned as Head Coach of Ecuador in July 2017 due to personal reasons.
+Sudsy resigned as Head Coach of Ecuador in July 2017 for personal reasons.
 Sudsy continues to coach and advise players of all levels worldwide.